-Despite not knowing what the PS5 looks like, PS5 games are going to come barrelling around the corner any day now.
+We finally know what the PS5 looks like and PS5 games are barreling around the corner.
 In fact, there are already quite a few confirmed PS5 games we can look forward to.

 As far as the PS5 itself goes, we haven’t seen nearly as much as its competitor, the Xbox Series X. Sony went into a deep dive to detail the specs, which confirmed that the PS5 is slightly less powerful than the Xbox Series X. Sony also showed off the PlayStation 5 DualSense controller, which looks like a radical upgrade from the DualShock 4 controller.
 In comparison, the new Xbox Series X controller looks like a minor upgrade from the previous-gen.

 - Xbox Series X vs. PS5: Which console is right for you?

 - PS5 DualSense vs. Xbox Series X controller: Which is best?

 - Here's everything we know about the New Nintendo Switch

 However, graphics and console design won’t be the end-all be-all of the next-generation.
 What Sony has behind its PS5 is a butt load of critically-acclaimed IPs.
 Although, there are a lot of awesome confirmed Xbox Series X games.

 The PS5 Future of Gaming event unveiled a ton of new games coming to the PS5, including Demon's Souls, Horizon Zero Dawn 2 and more.
 There's also a PS5 State of Play set for August 6, which'll give us some updates on PS5 games.
 Want some info on current-gen games?
 See our The Last of Us Part II review (spoiler-free).

 Here are all of the confirmed PS5 games so far: